 - Sleeps: 10 (+1)

-- Bedrooms: 5 double ensuite rooms including 1 family room (double/twin + single)
+- Bedrooms: 3 double ensuite rooms and two twin ensuite including 1 family room (double/twin + single)

 - Bath/Shower Rooms: 5 bathrooms